 Provide specific recommendations for the development of a Spokane River toxics reduction plan.

-Support implementation of the Task Force 2016 Comprehensive Plan to Reduce Polychlorinated Biphenyls (PCBs) in the Spokane River; ; and updated priorities and PCB reduction strategies identified collectively by the Task Force through adaptive management.
+Support implementation of the Task Force 2016 Comprehensive Plan to Reduce Polychlorinated Biphenyls (PCBs) in the Spokane River; Task Force Work Plans, as described below; and updated priorities and PCB reduction strategies identified collectively by the Task Force through adaptive management.

 Significant efforts, collaboration and funding by many organizations will be required to identify and reduce the sources of toxics to the Spokane River.
 The Task Force will play a prominent role in this effort.